-By incorporating these elements into your web design contracts, you’ll create a binding agreement that keeps sensitive information under wraps and fosters trust between you and your clients.
+By adding these elements as you read website design contracts, you’ll create a binding agreement that keeps sensitive information under wraps and fosters trust between you and your clients.
 Remember: when it comes to protecting proprietary data, an ounce of prevention is worth a pound of cure.

 Incorporating NDAs in Web Design Contracts